-The funny thing is, if you’d’ve told me that ten years ago, I’d have thought, That sounds like a crock of shit.
-The reason it took me so long to really accept the value in sharing our stories is that I honestly believed, for years after the accident, that that’s just what you do.
+The funny thing is, if you’d’ve told me that ten years ago, I’d’ve thought, That sounds like a crock of shit.
+The reason it kind of took me so long to really accept the value in sharing our stories is that I honestly believed for years after the accident, that that’s just what you do.
 Something like this happens, you find a way to pick yourself back up and you just keep going.

 Going back to the accident, what led you to undertake that trip, in particular?

 I just felt like I needed to reconnect.
 I probably wouldn’t have used the connection word at the time.
 I was living on a beach, working part-time as a painter, I was partying pretty hard.
 I’d just got to this point where I needed to go bush, to spend a couple of nights out somewhere and just get that grounding effect.
+I’d had times where it was great to go do a trip with somebody but I got as much from heading out on my own.
+I was just going to spend a week hiking the Osborne trail.
 Things were going pretty well, I met some people on the ferry, hiked with one guy for a couple of hours, stopped at every beach I came to and had a swim.
 Everything was falling into place.
 I was thinking, This is perfect, this is exactly what I came here for.
-That afternoon, I met Geert [van Keulen] on the beach and, as soon as he mentioned that he wanted to hike to the top of Mt.
-Bowen, I was like, ‘Well, that’s a no-brainer,let’s do it.’
+That afternoon, I met Geert [van Keulen] on the beach and, as soon as he mentioned that he wanted to hike to the top of Mt Bowen, I was like, “Well, that’s a no brainer, let’s do it”.
 It’s wild to think about in hindsight, but I’d never been more confident on my feet.
 Here I was with a fairly heavy bag, bouncing from rock to rock.
 It felt amazing at the time, but it’s not lost on me now, that it was the last time I got to do that and I’d never been more confident on my feet than that last day.

 In some ways it must seem both lucky and unlucky that you met Geert.
 Without him, you wouldn’t have been rescued, but he was the one who first mentioned the idea of climbing the mountain.

 Good luck and bad luck often go hand in hand.
 Was it bad luck?
 It’s interesting that you say that, because I’ve never really looked at it that way.
-I know that Geert went through a period of years where he experienced survivor guilt, because he was the one, he invited me up there.
-I was like, ‘Mate, don’t even go there.’
-If he hadn’t been with me, I wouldn’t have survived—he saved my life.
-I think I’ve always been way too much of a realist to dwell on ‘Would’ve, could’ve, should’ve’ scenarios.
+I know that Geert went through a period of years where he went through survivor guilt, because he was the one, he invited me up there.
+I was like, “Mate, don’t even go there”.
+If he hadn’t been with me, I wouldn’t have survived, he saved my life.
+I think I’ve always been way too much of a realist to dwell on ‘would’ve, could’ve, should’ve’ scenarios.

 Do you remember the moment of the accident?